Marcrus813/Hardhat-lottery/Note.md

     > 	msg.sender
     > );
     > ```
 -   Structure of a log
     -   Address of the contract
     -   Name of the event
     -   Topics
     -   Data
         -   Non-indexed

-***
+---

 ## Chainlink VRF

+### The request

 See [Doc](https://docs.chain.link/vrf/v2/subscription/examples/get-a-random-number)

+-   `keyHash` a.k.a `gasLane`
+    -   Gas lane key hash: Maximum gas price willing to pay for a request in wei
+-   `subscriptionId`
+    -   Chainlink subscription id
+-   `requestConfirmations`
+    -   How many confirmations Chainlink should wait before responding
+-   `callbackGasLimit`
+    -   Limit for how much gas for callback request to `fulfillRandomWords`, sets a limit for how much computation `fulfillRandomWords` can be, protect from expensive gas
+-   `numWords`
+    -   How many random num we want

+### The fulfill

+-   Modulo

+---

+## Chainlink keepers

+-   The contract has to be compatible to
+    -   `checkUpkeep`: Checks if the contract requires work to be done
+        -   Can also call other functions for having a param of `bytes`(Other advanced functions of `bytes`)
+    -   `performUpkeep`: Perform the work, if instructed by `checkUpkeep()`

+- Enums
+    - Custom types with a finite set of `constant values`